This thought had to be written

 According to rules of geometry, our world is three-dimensional with the following attributes: length, width and height.

-However, moving in that direction it becomes quite boring, one runs out of names for the next dimension, they become more and more speculative and meaningless.
+However, moving in that direction turns quite tedious, one runs out of names for the next dimension, they become more and more speculative and meaningless.
 Or should I say pointless?
-Sorry, that was not my point; I got a bit sidetracked here.
+That was not my point; I got a bit sidetracked here.

 Making my point, I intended to move into the other direction, not expansion but reduction.
 In our three-dimensional world, a simple shape defined by length, width and height could be a cube.
 A beautiful square cube, which is mathematically expressed as a length “x” times a width “y” and times a height “z”.
 And when we continue looking at our world everything has length, width and height.
 And that is good that way.